jeffreyhding/RShiny/nba/README.md

 Interactive web app can be found here: https://jeffreyd.shinyapps.io/nba-players/

 This app is a work in progress.
 I plan on adding more comprehensive filters, a tab for current season stats, player comparisons, and more!
+If there's something you'd like to see, feel free to reach out via email: jhding@berkeley.edu

 ___